-The Parks Master Plan that is part of the City’s Complete Communities program proposes to replace all community specific DIF and FBA fees with a Citywide DIF fee that could be spent anywhere in the City of San Diego.
-If approved, this means is that all the developer fees from 3Roots, Stone Creek and the last phase of Casa Mira View would go into a Citywide fund instead of being spent for parks and other projects in Mira Mesa.
+The Parks Master Plan was approved by the San Diego City Council on August 3, 2021.
+The Parks Master Plan is part of the City’s Complete Communities program and will replace all community specific DIF and FBA fees with a Citywide DIF fee that can be spent anywhere in the City of San Diego.
+This means that all the developer fees from developments in Mira Mesa will go into a Citywide fund instead of being spent for parks and other projects in Mira Mesa.
 We have been assured by the Mayor’s office that the new policies would not apply to 3Roots or Casa Mira View, but they are not explicitly excluded from the plan.

 The fees from Casa Mira View and 3Roots are planned to be spent on the following projects:

 - Completion of the last phase of Mira Mesa Community Park including a pool and skate park